ewupey/getting_cleaning_data_project/README.md

 ## Files
 run_analysis.R :
 - This can be run as long as the unzipped data is in your working directory
-- This R script requires packages "data.table" and "plyr"
+- This R script requires "data.table" and "plyr" libraries
 - This R script performs the analysis described in the 5 steps
 - The output of this R script is "tidydata.txt"